dharamghevariya/repo-contextr/README.md

 ## Example Output

-When you run `contextr . --include "*.py"`, the output looks like this:
+When you run `repo-contextr . --include "*.py"`, the output looks like this:

 ````text
 # Repository Context